Kashgar to Kashmir

 Meals Included: Breakfast, Lunch, Dinner

-Today transfer by private vehicle to SOST, Pakistan.
+Today transfer to the border of Toxkorgan where you will farewell China and travel via public bus to SOST, Pakistan.
 (Driving time about 7-8 hours.)
 On arrival into Pakistan, you will be met and transferred to Passu, with several photo stops enroute.
 One of the oldest settlements in Hunza-Gojal, Passu is said to suffer a kind of geographical curse preventing it from growing into a town.
 At one time Passu had extensive orchards, a polo field and nearly five times its present population.
 But as glaciers periodically dammed the Shimshal River, which then broke, causing floods that have gradually torn away Passu’s riverfront land.
 A mudslide in 1974 at Shishkut Nala created a lake that submerged parts of the village and choked the valley with sand and gravel.
 The region today is still beautiful offering spectacular, breathtaking scenery.
 (B)

 Currency: